 The luxury appeal of premium makes such as Jaguar and Range Rover are hard to overlook.
 If you can resist the pull long enough to take a look at the Hyundai Sante Fe, you will thank us.
 Winner of the What Car?
 Best Large SUV category, this Hyundai is widely praised for its value for money.

 This Hyundai sports many luxury extras you would expect to find in a more prestige brand.
 You can opt for the Luxury Pack, the first Hyundai to have this option, but even without, you benefit from soft-touch materials and premium leather accents.
 With a starting price of £41,170 for the new model and just £20,000 for the used version, the second-hand models look very attractive.
 There are some unmissable Hyundai finance deals out there too.

 If you have a bigger budget but still want value for money, consider the XC90 by Volvo.
 We named it our best SUV.
 It’s reliable with an impeccable safety rating and surprisingly has a much more affordable price tag than many of its rivals.
 With all the practical functionality inside luxurious styling, you really do get bang for your buck here.

 Avoid buying one new with an RRP of £59,730 and an expected five-year depreciation of 43%, it isn’t nearly as good value.
-Go used and own one for less than £25,000 and grab yourself a bargain.
+Choose a used Volvo finance deal and grab yourself a bargain.

 Futuristic Tesla Model S